 The park is The Great Sand Dunes National Park and Preserve just Northeast of Alamosa, Colorado.
 The trip runs about 230 miles south and west of Denver and should take you about 3- and one-half hours to traverse.
 The views are incredible.
 With the expansive seas of sand, the dunes would normally be inaccessible to wheelchairs, but the park has loaner wheelchairs for adults and children that are equipped with giant, balloon tires that glide over the fine sand.
 The chairs do require an adult to provide mobility but, nonetheless, these chairs will get you out to incredible scenery and remarkable views in comfort.
 I stay at the KOA campground in Alamosa.
 It offers spacious pull-through RV lots, plenty of paved paths to handicapped-accessible bathrooms, and full hookups, including fresh water and electricity.
 If you’re in Colorado, go check out the beauty at one of our nation’s largest sand dunes.
 Remember to reserve your chair ahead of time.

 Good ‘ole Yellowstone.
 Yellowstone is one of the most iconic parks in the world.
 Those that haven’t visited it have read about it or at least seen it on National Geographic documentaries.
 Want to go and see Old Faithful?
 It’s easier now than ever.
 The park has made wheelchairs available at the main lodge so you can comfortably visit the geyser when it erupts roughly every hour during the day.
-Pathways that are handicapped accessible have made their way around the park offering access to everything from sightseeing to flyfishing.
-I found that nearly all campsites have at least one handicap accessible sit.
-If you really want to get outdoorsy, Yellowstone has made accommodations for wheelchairs in their backcountry campsites.
+Pathways that are accessible have made their way around the park offering access to everything from sightseeing to flyfishing.
+I found that nearly all campsites have at least one accessible site.
+If you really want to get outdoorsy, Yellowstone has made accommodations for mobility devices in their backcountry campsites.
 Make your dream come true.
 Go visit the land of wonders and amazement.
 The National Park Service has made a huge effort this century to make the park accessible and enjoyable for all.

 At 277 miles long, 18 miles wide, and 6,00 feet deep, the Grand Canyon is a spectacle to behold.
 You’d think that handicapped access to this amazing gorge would be impossible.
 The park will complement your experience by offering “smart” wheelchairs that have built-in guides that show all shuttle stops around the park that will conveniently return you to the park lodge and parking.
 Several wheel-chair accessible trails will take you to the South Rim where majestic views of the park abound.
 If you don’t want to get out of your car, the park offers people with mobility issues a special park pass https://www.nps.gov/grca/planyourvisit/accessibility.htm that grants folks permission to traverse normally off-limits roads around the park and soak up the sights that most visitors do not have access to.

-There are many, handicapped accessible parks in the US, including national, state, county, and city.
-The last one I will mention is Acadia National Park in the great state of Maine.
+There are many, accessible parks in the US, including national, state, county, and city.
+The last one I will mention for its accessibility is Acadia National Park in the great state of Maine.
 This park is one of the few that has miles of beachline on the east coast of the US.
 It’s rocky and rugged but has some of the most picturesque beaches in the country.
 One thing to note, you can view nearly all these scenes by wheelchair.
 You can stay at any one of the many KOA campgrounds around the state and you will find large pull-through and back-in RV lots with plenty of paved access around the campgrounds.
 The campground I stayed at provided reliable and easy access to 30- and 50-amp service and full hookups.
 Just imagine you can run your microwave, TV, and washer and dryer at the same time (if equipped with these appliances).

 Top 5 Most Accessible, Wheelchair-Friendly National Parks